Muhammad Hamidullah Khan: Career

-During the war in 1971, he held three posts.
-As an official of the Bangladesh Government, M. Hamidullah Khan was the Principal BDF Representative of Guerilla Training at Chakulia, Bihar.
+During the war in 1971, Squadron Leader Hamidullah held three appointments.
+As an official of the Bangladesh Government, M. Hamidullah Khan was the principal BDF representative of Guerilla Training at Chakulia, Bihar.
 After participating in the Sector Commanders Conference held between July 11~17th 1971, BDF C-in-C Colonel M. A. G. Osmani transferred Hamidullah to Teldhala, BDF Sector 11 HQ.
-During that time he received a battlefield promotion to Squadron Leader.
-Bangladesh Forces Sector 11 headquarters was under the command of BDF Commander Lt.
-Col. Ziaur Rahman, who appointed Hamidullah BDF Commander of Mankachar Sub-Sector 1, with additional charge of independent Roumari district.
-On 3 November 1971, Sqn Ldr M. Hamidullah Khan was appointed BDF Commander of Sector 11.
+During that time he received a battlefield promotion to squadron leader.
+Bangladesh Forces Sector 11 headquarters was under the command of BDF commander Lt.
+Col. Ziaur Rahman, who appointed Hamidullah BDF commander of Mankachar Sub-Sector 1, with additional charge of independent Roumari district.
+He was promoted to the rank of Squadron Leader during the Bangladesh War of Independence.
+On 3 November 1971, Squadron Leader M. Hamidullah Khan was appointed BDF commander of Sector 11..

+After the independence of Bangladesh, he joined the Bangladesh Air Force from Banglaresh Forces.
+In 1973 Hamidullah was promoted to the rank of wing commander.
+He retired voluntarily on January 10th 1979.
+Hamidullah was Provost Marshall during the 7th November 1975 Nationalist Revolution and 1977 BAF uprising and hijacked JAL flt.
+472.

-Hamidullah was the Bangladeshi representative during the 34th UNGA, United Nations General Assembly session in 1979 as Bangladesh Special Envoy on the question of granting recognition to the State of Palestine and the plenary session on UN Resolutions 242 and 439 on the question of Palestine and Namibia respectively.
+Hamidullah was the Bangladesh representative during the 34th UNGA, United Nations General Assembly session in 1979 as Bangladesh Special Envoy on the question of granting recognition to the State of Palestine and the plenary session on UN Resolutions 242 and 439 on the question of Palestine and Namibia respectively.
 He held numerous public appointments and elected posts during his service to the country.
+He joined politics Bangladesh Nationalist Party in 1978, contested the Jatiya Sangsad elections and was elected lawmaker for three times in 1979, 1991 and 1996 from Louhaganj-Shirajdi Khan constituency.
+He was also nominated for Dhaka-15 constituency in the 2008 election.

-Upon his death President of Bangladesh Zillur Rahman and Prime Minister Sheikh Hasina gave M. Hamidullah Khan a state funeral with full military honors.
+After his death, M. Hamidullah Khan was given a state funeral with full military honors.

 He also authored four more books and made two documentaries on the events surrounding the war and post-independence.
 The Bangladesh Government named Road 23 in the town of Banani, Dhaka after him.
 Along with those of 55 other fighters, his biography was included in a CD released by the Bangladesh government.

 Death

 M. Hamidullah Khan was given a state funeral with a military guard of honour.
-Hamidullah Khan is survived by his spouse Rabeya Sulatna Khan and two sons, Murad Hamid Khan (Sonny) and Tariq Hamid Khan (Konny).
+Hamidullah Khan and his wife, Rabeya Sulatna Khan had two sons, Murad Hamid Khan (Sonny) and Tariq Hamid Khan (Konny).